UniversalDependencies/docs/_id/index.md

 ### Core Arguments, Oblique Arguments and Adjuncts

 * Nominal subject (nsubj) is a noun phrase in the nominative case, without preposition.
+* A verb may serve as the subject and is labeled as clausal subject, either as csubj or csubj:pass.
-* Transitive verbs will have noun phrase as the object (obj)
+* Transitive verbs will have noun phrase as the object (obj).
-* Passive verbs could be followed by agent (obl:agent)
+* Passive verbs could be followed by agent (obl:agent), such as in _Pesan yang disampaikan presiden_ "Messages sent by president", _presiden_ "president" is the agent of predicate _disampaikan_ "sent".
-* Verbs can have oblique arguments, if the argument with preposition, we label it as obl.
-However if without preposition, we label it as obl:mod
+* Verbs can have oblique arguments.
+If the argument with preposition, we label it as obl.
+However if without preposition, we label it as obl:mod.
+Special for time-related arguments, we label it as obl:tmod

 ### Non-verbal Clauses

-* The copula ialah or adalah (be) is used in equational, attributional, locative, possessive and benefactory nonverbal clauses.
+* The copula _ialah_ or _adalah_ (be) is used in equational, attributional, locative, possessive and benefactory nonverbal clauses.
 For example: _Ini adalah rumahku._ "This is my house."

 ### Relations Overview